 This report contains recommendations of ways ACH can work to reduce emissions for transport which was the primary leading carbon source.
 Some of these recommendations and others include:

-- Properly maintained cars can improve fuel economy and gas emissions, therefore, ensuring regular services for vehicles, inflated tyres and clean oil and air filters. - When upgrading vehicles, Electric Vehicles (EV) or Hybrid's should be considered as a low-carbon alternative. - Minimise vehicle use by using phone calls, video calls or email where possible.
+- When upgrading vehicles investing in Electric Vehicles (EV) or Hybrid's as a low-carbon alternative. - Minimise vehicle use by using phone calls, video calls or email where possible.